-We’ve already talked about how important routines are for our babies and kids and that they provide a sense of safety and predictability.
+We’ve already talked about how important routines are for our babies and kids, and that they provide a sense of safety and predictability.
 But how exactly do routines help our children and why are they so helpful for them?

 1) They foster the development of self-control

 Knowing what comes next gives children security and emotional stability, making them feel more in control.
-For example, knowing that every day dinner-time comes after playing, will allow your little one to play, explore, and learn without worrying, and when it’s time for dinner she’ll be expecting it.
+For example, knowing that every day dinner-time comes after playing, will allow your little one to play, explore, and learn without worrying, and when it’s time for dinner they’ll be expecting it.

 2) They promote positive behavior

 Routines are like a set of steps that guide children towards certain goals.
 This can help to ensure children’s safety and help them learn responsible behaviors.
 For example, to always hold your hand when walking in the street or to say “please” when asking for something they want.

 These repetitive behaviors help children understand how social interactions work.
 Little by little, they start to learn the patterns of social relations and the things that play an important role in them, like sharing, taking turns, and cooperating.
 Plus, engaging in social routines can also boost children’s language skills!